The classification of 2-connected 7-manifolds

-If $W$ is a 3-connected coboundary of $M$ then what we have said so far is that $(FH^4(W, \del W),\lambda_W)$ is an integral form with boundary $H^4(M)$.
+If $W$ is a 3-connected coboundary of $M$ then the pair $(FH^4(W, \del W), \lambda_W)$ is an integral form with boundary $H^4(M)$.
 By Lemma \ref{lem:p_M}\ref{it:boundary}, $(FH^4(W, \del W), \lambda_W, p_W)$ is characteristic.
-(If $M$ is $2$-connected then Wall's classification of $3$-connected $8$-manifolds \cite{wall62} ensures that the characteristic form of $W$ is a complete invariant of diffeomorphisms: see \cite[Corollary 2.5]{crowley02}.)
+(If $M$ is $2$-connected then Wall's classification of $3$-connected $8$-manifolds \cite{wall62} ensures that the characteristic form of $W$ is a complete invariant of $W$ under diffeomorphisms; \ie every isomorphism of characteristic forms is realised by a diffeomorphism, see \cite[Corollary~2.5]{crowley02}.)
 In the next subsections we study the structures that an integral or characteristic form induces on its boundary.
 By applying this to the algebraic model of a 3-connected coboundary of $M$ we obtain the desired algebraic invariants of $M$.
 To prove that they are independent of the choice of $W$ we will combine a splitting result for the algebraic constructions with the following lemma whose proof is a simple application of the Mayer-Vietoris theorem.